 - Intense issues meeting new people or voicing up when you need to speak.

 Many people with social phobia display avoidance behaviors.
-They avoid any and all social situations as best they can so as to avoid further fear.
+They avoid any social situations as best they can to avoid further fear.

 Panic disorder is a debilitating anxiety disorder that is very different from GAD.
 Panic disorder is not about "panicking."
 It's not about getting very worried because you might lose your job or a lion is about to attack you in the jungle.
 That type of panic is normal.